I owe all my success in life to effective communication. This includes my professional life, my love life, and my social life.

 To see a non-commercially inspired set of images, I suggest you visit an art museum.
-Walk around the halls in the different periods, see what images resonate with you.
+Walk around the halls in the different periods, and see what images resonate with you.

 You will need to figure this out for yourself and see what works best in your career!